Operation of Residential Irrigation Timers

 where:

-TIME = runtime to be programmed into controller (min)
+Time = run time to be programmed into controller (min)

-DEPTH = desired application depth (in)
+Depth = desired application depth (in)

-AR = application rate of zone (in/hr)
+AR = application rate of that zone (in/hr)

 Table 1 gives the calculated times according to Equation 5 based on desired application amount or depth and the application rate of the individual zone or system.